DeveloperFlow/host/README.md

 # host
-A make do with server where I host client filea
+A make do with server where I host client files each client has a folder where in their files reside